Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Conclusions

 We report UV spectroscopy of four nearby \Hii\ regions with HST/COS.
 We measure C$^{2+}$/O$^{2+}$ abundance ratios from the \Oiiiuv\ and \Ciiiuv\ emission lines, and compare with the same ratio derived from optical recombination lines.
 Combined with two additional \Hii\ regions with suitable data in the literature \citep{Esteban2009,Toribio2017,Smith23,Kurt99}, we analyze a total sample of six objects, tripling the available sample with reliable UV-based measurements.
 We examine whether C$^{2+}$ exhibits an ADF similar to the well-known discrepancy for O$^{2+}$.
 Consequently we consider the reliability of C/H and C/O abundances obtained from different methods (i.e., RLs and CELs).
 Our main findings are as follows.

 \begin{itemize} \item Measurements of C$^{2+}$/O$^{2+}_{CELs}$, using \Te(\Oiii) to derive abundances from both the \Oiiiuv\ and \Ciiiuv\ emission lines, show good agreement with C$^{2+}$/O$^{2+}_{RLs}$.
 Correcting for temperature fluctuations based on the O$^{2+}$ ADF slightly improves the agreement between the two methods ($0.04\pm0.03$ cf. $0.05\pm0.03$ dex). \item The relative temperatures of \Oiiiuv\ and \Ciiiuv\ represent a potential uncertainty in the UV-based abundance method, which may increase the offset between the C$^{2+}$/O$^{2+}$ ratio derived from CELs and RLs.
 However, the results remain broadly consistent when we adopt an intermediate ionization zone temperature for \Ciiiuv. \item We find a clear abundance discrepancy factor (ADF) for C$^{2+}$.
 The average C$^{2+}$ ADF of 0.40$\pm$0.02 is comparable to the average O$^{2+}$ ADF of 0.35$\pm$0.02 for our \Hii\ region sample.
 The ADFs are consistent within $\lesssim$~2$\sigma$ (with a difference corresponding to the offset in C$^{2+}$/O$^{2+}$ from the UV CEL and optical RL measurements, of $0.05\pm0.03$ dex for our fiducial case).
-This suggests that the same physical processes which cause the well-known ADF for O$^{2+}$ are likely also affecting the carbon emission lines. \end{itemize}
+This suggests that the same physical processes which cause the well-known ADF for O$^{2+}$ are likely also affecting the carbon emission lines.
+Additionally, an ADF correction should be adopted for C/H abundances in the same way as for O/H abundances. \end{itemize}

 These results provide a foundation for direct comparison of C/O abundances measured from different methods, namely optical RLs and UV CELs.
 This is particularly valuable to span a wide range in metallicity and cosmic time: RLs are most commonly available at high metallicity and limited to $z\sim0$, while UV CEL samples probe lower metallicity and a wide range of redshifts.
 Encouragingly, we find that straightforward applications of both methods (e.g., regardless of whether temperature fluctuation corrections are applied) give consistent results for C/O within our sample of six \Hii\ regions.
 The average difference of $0.05\pm0.03$~dex represents the possible systematic uncertainty between the two methods, assuming the standard \Te(\Oiii)-based approach.